mzm0152/starter-academic/content/authors/admin/_index.md

 #- Visitors
 ---

-I am a PhD candidate in Economics at the University of Houston.
+I am an Economics PhD graduate at the University of Houston.
 My research interests include mitigation of the negative effects of climate change, comparative development and discrimination.